-Mr. Sabharwal is a Director at AcademyHealth, where he works on projects that support the development of an ev...
+Mr. Sabharwal is the Director of Strategic Alliances at AcademyHealth, where he works on projects that support...
 Read Bio

 In December 2012, the Agency for Healthcare Research and Quality (AHRQ) launched the Registry of Patient Registries (RoPR), which is a database of existing patient registries that was designed with extensive stakeholder participation to promote collaboration, reduce redundancy, and improve transparency in registry-based research.
 In partnership with AHRQ, L&M Policy Research, and Truven Health Analytics, AcademyHealth facilitates implementation of RoPR and its related projects, with a particular focus on developing a virtual Community of Practice (CoP) to facilitate discussion of relevant issues related to registry design and use of registry data among diverse stakeholders.